Military history of the Three Kingdoms: Zhang Lu

 Zhang Lu was the head of a Daoist movement known as the Way of the Five Pecks of Rice. in 190 Liu Yan, Governor of Yi Province, sent Zhang Lu and Zhang Xiu (not related) against the rebellious Administrator of Hanzhong Commandery, Su Gu.
 Zhang Lu and Zhang Xiu killed Su Gu and took the territory for themselves.
 Zhang Lu killed Zhang Xiu and established a theocracy with religious Libationers as the primary civil authority.
 He preached confession of sins and the use of charms to cure illness.
 Minor wrongdoers were forced to become public servants who provided refreshments for travelers on the road.
 Alcohol was banned.
 In 200 Zhang Lu moved against Liu Zhang and seized northern Ba Commandery.
 His mother, who had been kept as a captive by Liu Zhang, was killed.
 In 214 Zhang Lu provided Ma Chao with some troops but when Ma Chao asked for more, he refused, after which Ma Chao turned to Liu Bei.
 In 215 Cao Cao attacked Zhang Lu.
 After his brother Zhang Wei was defeated, Zhang Lu fled to the Zong and Banshun natives for protection but they surrendered to Cao Cao and Zhang Lu was forced to submit as well.
 Cao Cao treated him well and his family was given honored positions at court.
 Zhang Lu died in Ye city in 216.

 Zhang Yang

 Born in Yunzhong Commandery, Zhang Yang was noted for his courage and fighting skills.
-He served as Assistant Officer for Military Affairs in Bing Province before joining the Western Garden corps as an acting major in 188.
+He served as Assistant Officer for Military Affairs in Bing Province before joining the Army of the Western Garden as an acting major in 188.